mate-academy/py-lockdown-cafe/README.md

 All errors should be defined in the `errors.py` module.
 The `Cafe` class should be defined in `cafe.py` module.
-Function should be implemented in `main.py` module.
+The function should be implemented in `main.py` module.

 Notes: